Neddslayer/app-inventor-projects/README.md

-# App Inventor Projects
+# Miscellaneous Projects
-App inventor projects I made in school.<br>
-The code for the golf leaderboard is in my [golf-leaderboard](https://github.com/Neddslayer/golf-leaderboard) repository.
+Any code that I made that is only a couple files and doesn't deserve it's own repository.